Julius Caesar II: Beware the Ides of March

 - 4 min read

-In the second half of the Shakespeare play Julius Caesar, Brutus has already aided in Caesar’s death, now what?
+In the second half of the Shakespeare play Julius Caesar, Brutus has already aided in Caesar’s death.
+Now what?
 Soon after Marc Anthony’s speech, Brutus is working in a tent by candlelight, and sees his old friend Caesar in the flames.

-Brutus did everything he did to keep the republic, he wanted to find safety in order and tradition, which is all positive.
-However, as naive as he was, he was willfully blind to the reality around him, he wanted order, he wanted old traditions, and he was going to reach for any solution that came to him.
+Brutus did everything he did to keep the republic.
+He wanted to find safety in order and tradition, which is all positive.
+However, as naive as he was, he was willfully blind to the reality around him.
+He wanted order.
+He wanted old traditions, and he was going to reach for any solution that came to him.

 Comments